 Jeep is promising a circa-30-mile range in fully electric mode for both the Compass and Renegade, along with sub-50g/km CO2 emissions and a charging time of just over an hour and a half from a 7.2kW wallbox.
 A 0-62mph acceleration time of around seven seconds is also expected.

-At launch, the Compass hybrid will initially be offered in First Edition specification, which can be ordered through a special web portal by customers in Italy, Spain, Germany, France, the UK, the Netherlands, Belgium and Austria until 9 March.
+At launch, the Compass hybrid was offered in First Edition specification, which could be ordered through a special web portal by customers in the UK and several other European countries until 9 March 2020.

-Depending on the market, either and 'Urban' (based on the regular S trim level) or 'Off-Road' (based on the regular Trailhawk trim level) will be available.
-Jeep says that both will include "comprehensive technological and driving assistance features as standard, along with a full package of home and public recharging solutions" and come with the most powerful 237bhp form of the Jeep PHEV drivetrain.
+Depending on the market, either 'Urban' (based on the regular S trim level) or 'Off-Road' (based on the regular Trailhawk trim level) versions were available.
+Both include what Jeep describes as "comprehensive technological and driving assistance features as standard, along with a full package of home and public recharging solutions" and come with the most powerful 237bhp form of the Jeep PHEV drivetrain.

-The Urban configuration will ride on 19-inch wheels, while the more off-road-orientated Trailhawk gets 17s.
+Urban configuration rides on 19-inch wheels, while the more off-road-orientated Trailhawk gets 17s.
 Standard equipment on either encompasses bi-xenon headlights, the Jeep 'Uconnect' navigation system, smartphone integration, an 8.4-inch infotainment touchscreen and driver-assistance features such as a rear-view camera, park assistance, parking sensors, powered door mirrors and keyless go.

 Speaking about the hybrid models' off-road prowess, Jeep's head of product marketing, Marco Pigozzi, has said that "The move from mechanical to electric all-wheel-drive is a massive improvement – it’s more capable than the conventionally powered Jeep.
 The enormous torque on offer from the electric motor allows [the car] to easily crawl over rocks and obstacles.
 And the fact that it’s mounted on the rear axle means [the car] is pushed up hills rather than pulled.”